CMSgov/dpc-static-site/common/docsV1.md

 ~~~

 ### List a specific public key
-If you have created multiple public keys, you may want to confirm the expiration date or content of a single public key from your account in the DPC portal.
+If you have created multiple public keys, you may want to confirm the expiration date or content of a single public key from your account in the DPC Portal.

 Specific public keys can be listed by making a GET request to the /Key endpoint using the unique id of the public key.